 According to the Asylum Decree, asylum seekers with special needs are “eligible for free of charge health care services, rehabilitation, psychological and clinical psychological care or psychotherapeutic treatment required by the person’s state of health.”

 In practice, there are no guidelines for identifying vulnerable asylum seekers and a lack of specialised medical services.
 Furthermore, only a few experts speak foreign languages and even fewer have experience in dealing with torture or trauma survivors.
-The Cordelia Foundation, an NGO, is the only organisation with the necessary experience in providing psychological assistance to torture survivors and traumatised asylum seekers being present only in a limited number of the reception centres.
+The Cordelia Foundation, a Budapest based NGO, is the only organisation with the necessary expertise and experience and being specialized in providing psychological assistance to torture survivors and traumatised asylum seekers.
 Their capacity is constrained and every year the question arises whether it will continue to provide these much-needed services, as its activities are funded on a project-by-project basis and not under the framework of a regular service provider contracted by the NDGAP.
 The therapeutic activities of the Foundation include verbal and non-verbal, individual, family and group therapies, and psychological and social counselling.
-Despite the utmost importance of the organisation’s work, it has not been given an entrance permit to the transit zones so far.
+Despite the utmost importance of the organisation’s work, it had never been given an entrance permit to the transit zones prior to its closure.

-Asylum seekers have access to a general physician in Vámosszabadi several times per week and to nurses daily, and there is an Arabic social worker who assists with the translation.
-Similarly, to the previous years though, the access to effective medical assistance is hindered by language problems since translators are not always available or provided by NDGAP.
-Nonetheless, as for the Menedék Association the efficiency of the medical services regarding capacity has improved compared to 2018 due to the decrease in the number of the residents at the facilities.
-Specialised health care is provided in nearby hospitals in all major towns, although similar language problems occur here if a social worker is not available to accompany asylum seekers to the hospital to assist in the communication with doctors.
-A nurse also visits Balassagyarmat on a daily basis.
-In case asylum seekers need medical care, they are provided with it by the local health care services in town.
+According to the NDGAP, child asylum seekers have regular access to a pediatrist in Vámosszabadi, and since 15 June 2020, there has been one general practitioner available for adults.
+Previously, in case of medical complaints, asylum seekers had been taken to the doctor outside of the camp.
+Menedék Association reported that a nurse visited the facility on a daily basis, and there was an Arabic social worker who assisted with the translation.
+However, as to residents with other mother tongue (Dari, Farsi, Krudish), similarly to the previous years, the access to effective medical assistance was hindered by language problems due to the lack of interpreters provided by NDGAP.
+To a limited extent the intercultural mediators of the Menedék Association filled in the role of interpreters.
+Specialised health care is provided in nearby hospitals in all major towns (Győr), although similar language problems occur here if a social worker is not available to accompany asylum seekers to the hospital to assist in the communication with doctors.
+A nurse also visited Balassagyarmat on a daily basis, however, there was no interpreter available.
+Asylum seekers were provided with medical care by the local health care services in town.

 Section 26 Asylum Act.